On the electron to proton mass ratio and the proton structure: Abstract

 \section{Abstract}

-We derive an expression for the electron to nucleon mass ratio from a reinterpreted Kogut-Susskind Hamiltonian to describe interior baryon dynamics.
+We derive an expression for the electron to nucleon mass ratio from a reinterpreted lattice gauge theory Hamiltonian to describe interior baryon dynamics.
 We use the classical electron radius as our fundamental length scale.
 Based on expansions on trigonometric Slater determinants for a neutral state a specific numerical result is found to be less than three percent off the experimental value for the neutron.
+Via the exterior derivative on the Lie group configuration space u(3) we derive approximate parameter free parton distribution functions that compare rather well with those for the $u$ and $d$ valence quarks of the proton.